 Keep in mind that working in the legal profession and staying employed in high-paying competitive law firms is a game.
-Good attorneys understand this and they are going to KISS ASS to anyone whom they believe can help them on their way.
-Good law firm attorneys go out of their way to meet and ingratiate themselves with anyone they believe can help their careers—and in this case that means giving them business.
+Good attorneys understand this and they are going to play KISS ASS with anyone they believe can help them on their way.
+Good law firm attorneys go out of their way to meet and ingratiate themselves with anyone they believe can help their careers—and in this case, that means giving them business.

 - See What Is The Best Way to Develop Business? for more information.

 That's right!
 If you are unhappy or overworked in one environment, a different environment surely looks better.
-Just like "the tributes" from the The Hunger Games!
-Volunteer for something different and all of a sudden your life changes and everyone is nice to you!
+Just like "the tributes" from The Hunger Games!
+Volunteer for something different and all of a sudden, your life changes and everyone is nice to you!
 The environment is the problem!
-Switch environments – it is that easy.
+Switch environments.
+It is that easy.
 This is all you need to do to make a great living and have a long, happy legal career!
-Now, how to become an in house lawyer?
+Now, how to become an in-house lawyer?

 FACT: Becoming in-house counsel is not always a career saver that makes people happy.
 Most often, going in-house is a career killer.
 I will elucidate the numerous reasons for this below; however, here are a few of the reasons this is such an insane choice for most attorneys:

 One of the most INSANE conversations I have with GOOD ATTORNEYS on a daily basis is when they tell me they are interested in going in-house.
-It does not matter what firm the attorney is at—they could be at Wachtell, Davis Polk, or any other number of great firms.
+It does not matter what firm the attorney is at—they could be at Wachtell, Davis Polk or any other number of great firms.
 They could be making $450,000 a year as a junior-non equity partner.
 They could be outstanding attorneys who have written and spoken extensively about what they do.
-Many even have lots of clients—I spoke with one attorney on Friday who wanted to go in-house who had $3 million in business.
+Many even have lots of clients.
+I spoke with one attorney who wanted to go in-house who had $3 million in business.

 It really does not matter who the attorney is: Regardless of their qualifications, these attorneys somehow think going in-house is a dream and something that is going to change their lives and careers for the better.